Estate Planning & Taxation

 Advanced estate planning

-If the total value of your assets is over the estate tax exemption amount (currently $5.49 million per individual), you should explore the tax-saving benefits of a Marital Trust and Credit Shelter Trust, IRA Distribution Planning, as well as the possibility of incorporating an Irrevocable Life Insurance Trust, Charitable Trust, Family Limited Partnership and/or LLC into your estate plan.
+If the total value of your assets is over the estate tax exemption amount, which varies by year, you should explore the tax-saving benefits of a Marital Trust and Credit Shelter Trust, IRA Distribution Planning, as well as the possibility of incorporating an Irrevocable Life Insurance Trust, Charitable Trust, Family Limited Partnership and/or LLC into your estate plan.

 Individuals with extensive property and/or business interests can benefit from Conservation Easements, Family Business Continuation Plans, “Estate freezing” techniques, and our Wealth Management Services.
 An individual with business interests may also protect their assets from future creditors by establishing a Foreign Trust.